Valid Instrumental Variables Selection Methods using Negative Control Outcomes and Constructing Efficient Estimator: Situations where some instrumental variables are invalid

 From here, we update the proposed method introduced in the previous section, and we propose the new method different from existing methods to estimate causal effects while selecting valid IVs.
 Note that to simplify the following discussions, we assume ${\rm E}\left[\bld{X}\bld{X}^{\top}\right]={\rm I}_{p}$, but the assumption is not essential.
-In the proposed method, the weights $\bld{\gamma}$ can be estimated as the solution to the estimation equation (\ref{3_6}):
+In the proposed method, the weights $\bld{\gamma}$ can be estimated as the solution of the equation (\ref{3_6}) with changing to sample means.
+When there exists both valid and invalid IVs in the candidates, the weights related to valid IVs $\bld{\gamma}_{val}=\left(\gamma_{0},\dots,\gamma_{\ell}\right)^{\top}$ would like to be estimated from the estimation equation; the other weights $\bld{\gamma}_{inv}=\left(\gamma_{\ell+1},\dots,\gamma_{K}\right)^{\top}$ would like to be estimated as $0$, or convergence sequences to $0$.
+As the estimator of $\bld{\gamma}$, the following estimating equation can be considered: